CogitoNTNU/geoguessr-ai/data/street_view_images_collection/HowToCollectPictures.md

 # How To Collect The Pictures From Google Streetview

-### This is a step by step guid to collect the pictures that are needed to train our model for the geoGuessr group, everyone's contribution is much appreciated!
+### This is a step by step guide to collect the pictures that are needed to train our GeoGuessr AI model.

 ## Step 1 — Create a .env file